Frequently Asked Questions on Tennis Elbow

 Q3: Diagnosing Tennis Elbow

-The common methods used to diagnose Tennis Elbow includes testing for grip strength using a dynanometer, an instrument used for measuring the force of muscular contractions.
-Other series of tests such as Mill’s test, Maudsley’s test, Cozen’s test measure the straightening of fingers and wrist against a resistance, and the level of pain reproduced on the lateral side of the elbow.back to top
+The common methods used to diagnose Tennis Elbow includes testing for grip strength using a dynamometer, an instrument used for measuring the force of muscular contractions.
+Other series of tests such as Mill’s test, Maudsley’s test, Cozen’s test measure the straightening of fingers and wrist against a resistance, and the level of pain reproduced on the lateral side of the elbow.
+With a proper diagnosis, the appropriate treatment plan can be advised which may include pain relief methods, physical therapy and surgery.back to top

 Q4: Treating Tennis Elbow

-Tennis elbow can be treated via a variety of methods such as:
+Tennis elbow can be treated in Singapore via a variety of methods such as:

-Physiotherapy: Gradual progressive strengthening of extensor muscles in forearm, soft tissue release of flexors muscles in forearm, activity modification for a start to ensure no excessive stress over extensors.
+Physiotherapy: With physical therapy, gradual progressive strengthening of extensor muscles in forearm, soft tissue release of flexors muscles in forearm, activity modification for a start to ensure no excessive stress over extensors.

 Q5: Tennis Elbow - Does it require surgery?

 If all conservative methods fail then surgery may be considered.
-Do consult a medical expert for advice.back to top
+Do consult a medical expert in Singapore for advice and further treatment.back to top

 Q6: Tennis Elbow - How serious is it?